thibaut-probst/mtgdeckbuild/README.md

 1 Grafdigger's Cage - Used by 4/8 decks
 1 Boom / Bust - Used by 3/8 decks
 ```
+Duel-Commander Red Deck Wins average deck from MTGTOP8 including a specific card in the sideboard (commander) and considering only competitive decks:
 ```
 $python3 mtgdeckbuild.py -i "Feldon, Ronom Excavator" -c -s Select a format: